Common Name(s): Bubinga, kevazingo, African rosewood

-Scientific Name: Guibourtia spp.
-(G. demeusei, G. pellegriniana, G. tessmannii)
+Scientific Name: Guibourtia spp., the three principal species are G. demeusei, G. pellegriniana, and G. tessmannii

 Distribution: Equatorial Africa